Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 File: main.dart

-I used the imageUrl in the Yugioh class and preferred to use Gridview for viewing.
-I chose to use Inkwell to give cards clicks.
-I mentioned that the Inkwell widget should redirect the onTap feature to the yugiohDetail page.
+We used the imageUrl in the Yugioh class and preferred to use Gridview for viewing.
+We also chose to use Inkwell to give card clicks.
+Then we mentioned that the Inkwell widget should redirect the onTap feature to the yugiohDetail page.
 When we run the codes, we will get the following output.

 Create Detail Page